Les Compères

 In 1997, this movie was remade as Fathers' Day in the US.
 When it was released in the U.S. in the summer of 1984, it received negative reviews from many critics.
 Siskel & Ebert gave it two resounding "thumbs down" marks on their TV show, stating that the movie was "basically a French sitcom" and had too many stupid characters.

 Plot

-A teenaged boy has run away from home.
+A teenage boy has run away from home.
 His father is ineffective at finding him, so his mother contacts two former lovers from around the time her son was conceived, telling them both that the child is their son and asking them to look for him.
 One of them (Depardieu) is a tough journalist investigating the Mafia, while the other (Richard) is a timid former teacher who was on the verge of committing suicide when he received the telephone call.
 The two former boyfriends finally meet, and together they locate the son.
-They both argue who is really the father.
+They both argue who the father really is.
 In the end the son tells both Depardieu and Richard (while the other is out of earshot) that his mother thinks that he is the father.
 Thus, the son adopts both of them as his fathers, and also reconciles with his real father.